San Justo de la Vega

 The Palaeo-Christian sarcophagus found in San Justo, later moved to the Cathedral of Astorga and now in the National Archaeological Museum of Spain, Madrid.

-San Justo de la Vega (/es/) is a municipality located in the province of León, Castile and León, northern Spain.
-As of 2010 (data from INE), the municipality has a population of 2,054 inhabitants.
+San Justo de la Vega (/es/; Leonese: San Xustu la Veiga) is a municipality located in the province of León, Castile and León, northern Spain.
+According to the 2025 census (INE), the municipality has a population of 1,750 inhabitants.
 The town is crossed by the León-Monforte de Lemos railway.